neurofoo/movies/README.md

 If all goes well, you should be able to build the docker image and run it.
-Then open Chrome and go to http://localhost:8080 (or whatever port number you used).
+Then open Chrome and go to http://localhost:8080